 Day Kimball Hospital

-- Pediatric operating room patients will be allowed only two designated accompanying adults, age 18 during their stay.
+- Pediatric operating room or emergency department patients will be allowed only two designated (one is preferred) accompanying adults, age 18 and up during their stay.

 - Hospice patients or Comfort Measures Only patients will be allowed visitors at the discretion of nursing leadership; one adult (age 18 and up) visitor at a time.

-- Patients with outpatient testing and procedures will be allowed one accompanying adult (age 18 and up) at the discretion of the technician or provider.
+- Patients with outpatient testing and procedures may be allowed one accompanying adult (age 18 and up) at the discretion of the technician or provider.

 Day Kimball Medical Group

 All patients with an appointment at any Day Kimball Medical Group (DKMG) primary care or specialty care office may be accompanied by one adult only.
 Children under 18 may not accompany patients or family members to the DKMG office unless the child is the patient.
 Read more >

 Ancillary Services at Outpatient Sites